-The connection between condition (2.4) and stability is rather simple: If we design the key performance criterion such that it is zero at the desired operating point, then once the operating point is reached no additional costs will occur over the operating period.
-Hence, the state of the system will remain at the operating point.
+The relationship between condition (2.4) and stability is quite simple: If we design the key performance criterion to be zero at the desired operating point, then once the operating point is reached, no additional costs will be incurred over the operating period.
+Therefore, the state of the system will remain at the operating point.
 Note that by Definition 1.12 for each operating point there exists an input such that the state remains unchanged.

 Corollary 2.6 (Null controlling stability).
 If a optimal control problem is null controlling, then the system is stabilizable.